 I knew a bit of Kpop beforehand.
 I think my first exposure to it was in 2010-ish.
 I definitely knew about EXO beforehand as well.
 I also did Taekwondo which we learned some basic Korean words from.

 Have you ever been to South Korea?
 If not, do you want to and or do you plan on going in the near future?

 I haven’t been yet but I have wanted to go for a while now!
 Looks like an amazing country to go visit.
 I have no exact plans set yet but a trip there is a real possibility right now!

 Now that you have established yourself as a producer with a hit title under your belt, what’s your next move?
-What are you planning for the future career wise?
+What are you planning for your future career wise?

 Do you have any last words?

 Yes!
 If you want to make a hit you don’t need expensive equipment or an expensive studio.
 You only need a laptop, some great sounds, headphones, practice/creativity.
 I made most of Electric Kiss on my couch with my laptop and $35 Apple earbuds.
 Don’t believe you need to buy super expensive equipment or software!